MihRazvan/StacksHackathon_StackPot/README.md

 ---

 ## Why Now?

-DeFi adoption is accelerating, but Stacks needs a narrative:

 - **PoolTogether proves the model** – $300M TVL and 50K+ users validate prize-linked savings.
 - **Bitcoin yields are aspirational** – Users want BTC, not stablecoins (cultural significance).